 Customers from Aalborg Utility can now track their water consumption.
 Read more

 You can compare your own consumption with others who have a home similar to yours.

 type of dwelling/ size of dwelling in m2/ number of dwelling occupants/ primary heating form/ secondary heating form (perhaps in the form of a wood-burning stove or the like)

-Watts can – compared to other services – provide a very accurate comparison with other homes, since the comparison is made on the basis of current and actual data.
-Watts has a small challenge in comparing holiday homes, since this group is currently relatively small.
-But that will definitely change so that Watts can compare all housing types.
+Watts can - compared to other services - provide a very accurate comparison for other dwellings, as the comparison is based on current and actual data.
+Watts has a small challenge with comparing holiday homes, as the group is currently relatively small.
+However, this will certainly change so that Watts can compare all housing types.

-Watts Live is a smart energy meter that gives you an instant insight into your power consumption by reading the power consumption from your electricity meter every 5 seconds in live mode and sending the data to the Watts Energy Assistant app.
+Watts Live is a smart card that gives you an instant insight into your power consumption by reading the power consumption from your electricity meter every 5 seconds in live mode and sending the data to the Watts Energy Assistant app.